Nightburnn/html-and-css/16-beginner_project/README.md

 * Multiplication App: Using Javascript to store the value of score and coverting the integer to a string with Json

 * Button Ripple Effect: click on button to see different colors, Javascript and css Keyframe animation used then css overflow hidden adjust the ripple effect

+* Random color and Hex generator: Gnerating random colors, Css had little play in this... was mostly javascipt using the hex and random color